Quantoum/IA-2025-entre-couz/Assignment2/code/Techniques.md

 #### **Hybrid Evaluation**:
 - Combine chess-centric features (e.g., material balance, king safety) and draughts tactics (e.g., king promotions, forced jumps) in the value network or reward function.

 ---

-### **3. Training Pipeline**
-1. **Self-Play**:
-   - Train the policy-value network by playing millions of games against itself.
-   - Use MCTS to generate high-quality moves and evaluations.
-   - Store game trajectories in a replay buffer.

-2. **Supervised Learning (Optional)**:
-   - Pretrain the network on existing Fenix game records (if available) to bootstrap knowledge.

-3. **Reinforcement Learning**:
-   - Update the network using **Proximal Policy Optimization (PPO)** or **TD learning** with rewards based on game outcomes (win/loss/draw).
-   - Gradually reduce MCTS simulations as the network improves.

----